 The outcome of surgery for a pelvic or acetabular fracture is dependent on a variety of factors including: the extent of injury including injuries to the head and other organs, the health of the patient prior to the injury, and whether this is the patient's first surgery for the condition.

 By itself, a fracture of the acetabulum is generally not a life-threatening injury.
 (Of course, some patients with these fractures will also have other serious injures.)
-And, thanks to advances in treatment over the years, especially surgical reduction and stabilization techniques, 80-85% of patients, can expect a good to excellent recovery following surgery, provided that the hip can be properly aligned and fixed.
+And, thanks to advances in treatment over the years, especially surgical reduction and stabilization techniques, 80% to 85% of patients, can expect a good to excellent recovery following surgery, provided that the hip can be properly aligned and fixed.

 On the second day following surgery for an acetabular fracture, patients are usually able to get out of bed.
-Crutches must be used for 8 weeks following surgery, but by 12 weeks most people are able to walk unassisted.
-If they are otherwise in good condition, most people recover fully within 4-6 months and are able to resume recreational activities at that time.
+Crutches must be used for eight weeks following surgery, but by 12 weeks most people are able to walk unassisted.
+If they are otherwise in good condition, most people recover fully within four to six months and are able to resume recreational activities at that time.

 For individuals who have received initial treatment for their pelvic and acetabular fractures elsewhere, who have not healed properly, and are now seeking corrective surgery, a complete recovery can be more difficult to achieve.
 But previous surgery is not necessarily an obstacle to a good outcome following a second surgery, but this requires an experienced team, as this is the most complicated and difficult surgery of all.